texas-mcallen-mission/deploy-google-app-script-action-typescript/readme.md

 (New!)
 This allows you to stick extra config data that you want to supersede the stuff in the default configuration inside of an action secret.
 It'd probably be a good idea to save the contents of this somewhere outside of your repository so that you can reference it later in case you need to make changes.
 This will also make maintaining multiple deployments easier, as all deployment-specific configuration bits can be stuck in here.

+*NOTE: YOU HAVE TO USE DOUBLE-QUOTES, NOT SINGLE QUOTES!
+OTHERWISE THINGS* ***WILL*** *BREAK!*
+ - this is because of the way the action workflow is set up- it might be a little bit fragile 😅

 ##### Example snippet

 ```js